 Michelle’s yoga journey began fourteen years ago, when she started to practice Hatha Yoga for relaxation and stress management.
-At a later date, she began to practice Vinyasa Flow on a regular basis.
+At a later date, she began to practice Vinyasa Flow on a regular basis, really enjoying the benefits yoga brings to calming body and mind.
 Michelle completed her Teacher Training in 2013 (CYTT200) with Brenda Louw from Chillout Yoga in Scotland.

 Laura completed her yoga teacher training (RYT200) with Brigitte Longueville, specialising in Restorative Alignment, in Mexico.
 Having practiced different styles in Europe and North America she has become increasingly interested in how she can work with students to improve their posture and in doing so release locked energy.

 Laura has worked previously as an educator and facilitator and brings her experience, patience and structured learning to the yoga studio.